harshithakhandelwal/dsa-complete/src/main/java/org/example/Intuitions/ArrayIntuitions.md

    Optimal - if presum is 0 we update max with cuurent index+1, if presum exists in the hashmap, we update the length of maximum with i-presumidex.
    <br>
-4. Maximum product subarray
+4. Maximum product subarray -
-5. Reverse pairs
+5. Reverse pairs - merge sort
-6. Merge two sorted arrays
+6. Merge two sorted arrays - merge
-7. Merge overlapping arrays
+7. Merge overlapping arrays - merge
-8. Three Sum Problem
+8. Three Sum Problem - extra pointer
    Optimal - sort the arrays, then take three pointers, i j and k, skip duplicate elements in i, then set j as i+1 and k as n-1. add them, if its less than zero then increment j, if its greater than 0 then decrement k. if its equal to zero add the pair in array and move to next elements.
-9. Four Sum problem
+9. Four Sum problem - extra pointer and loop
-10. Count inversions
+10. Count inversions - merge sort
 11. Count subaraays with xor K

 *GFG*